AussieKing/BeerAPI/README.md

 	- RemoveItem: decrements the quantity of an item or removes it from the trolley if its quantity reaches 0.
 	- GetItemCount: gives the total count of all items in the trolley by summing up their quantities.
 	- GetTrolley: returns the current state of the trolley.
+- PrintTrolleyState prints the status of the trolley.

 #### TODO:
-- Print on the Console the state of the trolley (including item counts).
+- Invoke the service methods within a designated testing area (to be creaed, like Gurdip showed me today with Setup, Act, Verify), to test TrolleyService;
+-